Vodafone mobile plans: price, data, best-value options and more compared

 As mentioned above, it’s hard to recommend a postpaid plan from Vodafone because (like those from Telstra and Optus) they are on the expensive end of the scale.
 Unless you don’t mind spending a bit more money or you need a large amount of data (180 or 360GB), these plans are generally not worth it.

-So, for the ‘best’ overall plan, we’ve selected Vodafone’s $35 Prepaid Plus Starter Pack.
-This prepaid plan has a 28-day expiry and comes with 45GB of data for the first six recharges – a bonus of 20GB per recharge.
-That makes it solid value for those first six recharges, costing only $1.25 per day and $0.78 per GB.
-The seventh recharge drops the data down to 25GB (a less-competitive $1.40 per GB) but the good news is that you can roll over any unused data up to 200GB as long as you recharge before expiry.
-This means that if you have any data leftover from those first six recharges, you can keep it and use it as required later.
+So, for the ‘best’ overall plan for most people, we’ve selected Vodafone’s $35 Prepaid Plus Starter Pack.
+This prepaid plan has a 28 day expiry and comes with 60GB of data for the first six recharges – that includes a bonus of 35GB per recharge.
+That makes it solid value during that promo period, costing you only $1.25 per day and $0.58 per GB.
+The seventh recharge drops the data down to 25GB (a less-competitive $1.40 per GB) but the good news is that you can roll over any unused data up to 200GB as long as you keep recharging before expiry.
+This means that if you have any data leftover from those first six recharges, you can keep it and use it as required.
 However, once you have used all the extra data, it may be worth switching to another plan or provider to get better value for your money.

 Should I sign up with Vodafone?